mkhlb/6408B/README.md

 Note how both motor powers double, and cancel out to the same ratio $3 \over 1$.

-So the ratio should grow and be consistent as long as relative magnitudes of inputs are the same, but this math breaks down at higher speeds.
+So the ratio should grow consistently as long as relative magnitudes of inputs are the same, but this math breaks down at higher speeds.

 Let's double the previously doubled stick values once more.